KOY-Network/koy-documentation/docs/How to add KOY Network to Anchor Wallet.md

 ### Step 5: Enable KOY Blockchains

-You will have returned to the list of networks that Anchor knows about.
-Find the KOY network(s) and make sure their checkboxes are checked.
-Click the button at the top left that reads “Enable # blockchains”.
+Once saved, you'll return to the list of networks known to Anchor.
+Locate the KOY network or networks you've just added and ensure their corresponding checkboxes are selected.
+Then, click the `Enable # blockchains` button located at the top left corner.

 <img
-    src="/img/S5.PNG"
+    src="/img/steps/step_5.png"
-    alt="step 1"
+    alt="step 5"
     style={{
       width: '700px', // Set the desired width in pixels
       display: 'block', // Ensure the image takes the full width